ARTbio/Run-Galaxy/docs/Docker_GalaxyKickStart.md

 in the VM used to deploy GalaxyKickStart.
 - If not already, be connected to you VM as root user using the Google ssh console (`sudo -i`)
 - download the script `docker_galaxy.sh` using the command `wget https://raw.githubusercontent.com/ARTbio/Run-Galaxy/master/deployment_scripts/docker_galaxy.sh`
-- run the script using the command `sh docker_galaxy.sh`
+- run the script using the command `sh docker_galaxy.sh artbio/rna-biologie-genome` or `sh docker_galaxy.sh artbio/rna-biologie-genome artbio/biologiegenome`
 - Connect to your docker-deployed "GalaxyKickStart" instance:

     Just click on the url displayed in your Google Cloud Engine Console